RLButch/project-4-stroke-predictions/README.md

 **Data Overview**

-The dataset used for stroke incidence was drawn from a compliation of patients medical records.
+The dataset used for stroke incidence was obtained from Kaggle and was drawn from a compliation of patients medical records.
 It encompasses wide ranging information including patient medical histories, demographics, lifestyle factors and the presence or absence of a stroke for each patient.

 Here is a snippet of the dataset: